leifmariposa/geany-ctrl-tab-plugin/README.md

 ----------------

-After having enabled the plugin inside Geany through Geany's plugin manager, you'll need to setup a keybinding for triggering the Ctrl-Tab dialog.
+After having enabled the plugin inside Geany through Geany's plugin manager, you'll need to setup a keybinding for triggering the Ctrl+Tab dialog.
 Go to the preferences, and under the Keybindings tab set the Ctrl+Tab keybinding to `<Primary>Tab`.
 Restart Geany after having enabled the plugin or the plugin will not have registered the opened documents correctly.